chrisshiels/junio/README.md

     - The service provides load balancing to the underlying pods, with or without an external load balancer.

-  - Label
-    - A simple name-value pair.

-  - Hyperkube:
-    - All-in-one binary running Kubernetes cluster.

-  - PodIP

-  - ClusterIP

 - Networking:

-  "Valid values for the ServiceType field are:"

-   ClusterIP
-   - Default.
-   - Reachable from inside the cluster only.

-   NodePort
-   - "On top of having a cluster-internal IP, expose the service on a port on each node of the cluster (the same port on each node)."
-   - "You’ll be able to contact the service on any <NodeIP>:NodePort address."

-   LoadBalancer
-   - "On top of having a cluster-internal IP and exposing service on a NodePort also, ask the cloud provider for a load balancer which forwards to the Service exposed as a <NodeIP>:NodePort for each Node."

    "Unlike Pod IP addresses, which actually route to a fixed destination,
     Service IPs are not actually answered by a single host.
 Instead, we use